williamstoy/series-resistance-playground/README.md

 # seriesresistanceplayground
-Explore the effects of Series Resistance on Command Voltage
+Explore the effects of Series Resistance on Command Voltage with this interactive matlab notebook